Lightning Ridge, New South Wales: Water

 Lightning Ridge has an abundance of hot water from a bore spring into the Great Artesian Basin and offers two hot-water pools for bathing.
 The public can tap mineral water at a hose in Harlequin Street.
 The Hot Artesian Bore Baths and Nettletons Shaft, on McDonald's Six Mile Opal Field, have been placed on the Register of the National Estate.

 Media

 The town is serviced by three radio stations.
 Opal FM on 89.7 MHz, Outback Radio 2WEB on 90.5 MHz and 2CUZ FM on 96.1 MHz.

 The Western Herald is published on a weekly basis (every Thursday) year-round, except during a short break at Christmas and covers local Lightning Ridge Stories.

 Notable residents

-Australian comedian, actor and television presenter Paul Hogan claimed to be from Lightning Ridge to improve his chances to appear on Australian talent contest New Faces, but was actually born in the suburbs of Sydney.
+Australian comedian, actor and television presenter Paul Hogan claimed to be from Lightning Ridge to improve his chances to appear on Australian television talent contest New Faces, but was actually born in the suburbs of Sydney.
 As the myth helped drive tourism to Lightning Ridge, Hogan has avoided correcting the record.

 Tyrone Lindqvist of Rüfüs Du Sol grew up in Lightning Ridge.

 A legitimate native of Lightning Ridge is current Australia women's rugby union international Bella McKenzie.